IKA-Renault Torino: Background

 In 1961, IKA (Industrias Kaiser Argentina) was looking for a car that could break into the Argentinian market, a car that could combine American reliability with European elegance.
 The automaker provided two 1965 Rambler Americans (a coupe hardtop and a sedan) to Pininfarina seeking styling updates.
 The new design largely maintained the general shape of the original Rambler with a completely new interior and facelifted "European" grille and rear end.

-The car was presented on 30 November 1966, at the Autódromo Juan y Oscar Gálvez and was marketed as the quintessential Argentinian car.
+The car was presented on 30 November 1966, at the Autódromo Juan y Oscar Gálvez racing circuit, and was marketed as the quintessential Argentinian car.
 The Torino proved popular throughout the 1960s and the 1970s.
 It continued to be produced after IKA was bought out by Renault.

 Renault continued the production until the early 1980s.
-In 1978 the Argentinian automobile market began to slow down considerably and this also coincided with the relaxation of trade restrictions and the introduction of foreign-made cars.
-The Torino was unable to compete with the newer cheaper, more reliable foreign models.
+In 1978, the Argentinian automobile market began to slow down considerably.
+This coincided with the relaxation of trade restrictions and the introduction of foreign-made cars.
+The Torino was unable to compete with the newer, cheaper, more reliable foreign models.
 Production of the Torino line ended in 1982.

-A total of 99,792 two- and four-door IKA Torinos were built.
+A total of 99,792 two and four-door IKA Torinos were built.